History of Thailand: World War II

-The Seri Thai (Free Thai Movement) was an underground resistance movement against Japan founded by Seni Pramoj, the Thai ambassador in Washington.
-Led from within Thailand from the office of the regent Pridi, it operated freely, often with support from members of the royal family such as Prince Chula Chakrabongse, and members of the government.
-As Japan neared defeat and the underground anti-Japanese resistance Seri Thai steadily grew in strength, the National Assembly forced out Phibun.
-His six-year reign as the military commander-in-chief was at an end.
-His resignation was partly forced by his two grandiose plans gone awry.
-One was to relocate the capital from Bangkok to a remote site in the jungle near Phetchabun in north-central Thailand.
-The other was to build a "Buddhist city" near Saraburi.
-Announced at a time of severe economic difficulty, these ideas turned many government officers against him.
+The Seri Thai (Free Thai Movement), an underground resistance against Japan, was founded by Seni Pramoj, the Thai ambassador in Washington.
+Run inside Thailand from the office of the regent Pridi, it operated freely, often with support from the government and from members of the royal family such as Prince Chula Chakrabongse.
+As Japan neared defeat and Seri Thai grew in strength, the National Assembly forced Phibun out, ending his six years as military commander-in-chief.
+Two failed schemes of his own helped force the resignation: moving the capital from Bangkok to a remote jungle site near Phetchabun in north-central Thailand, and building a "Buddhist city" near Saraburi.
+Announced in severe economic difficulty, they turned many government officers against him.

-At war's end, Phibun was put on trial at Allied insistence on charges of having committed war crimes, mainly that of collaborating with the Axis powers.
-However, he was acquitted amid intense public pressure.
-Public opinion was still favourable to Phibun, as he was thought to have done his best to protect Thai interests, specifically using the alliance with Japan to support the expansion of Thai territory in Malaya and Burma.
+At the war's end Phibun was tried at Allied insistence for war crimes, chiefly collaboration with the Axis powers, but was acquitted under intense public pressure.
+Public opinion still favoured him as having done his best to protect Thai interests, and in particular as having used the Japanese alliance to expand Thai territory in Malaya and Burma.